NESCent/ParkNotebooks/manuscript/ParkNotebookManuscript.md

 * Dead Imago: number of dead individuals in imago state
 * wt. in grams: total weight of ?? the population?

+A smaller set of pages (21) follow a different structure, recording the mean values per vial and per gram:

+__Need detail on what these columns are__

+* PER VIAL Age
+* PER VIAL larvae and pupae Mean
+* PER VIAL larvae and pupae %
+* PER VIAL imagoes Mean
+* PER VIAL imagoes %
+* PER VIAL total Mean
+* PER GRAM L & P Mean
+* PER GRAM Imag.
+Mean
+* PER GRAM Total Mean
+* n

 #Technical Validation

 To validate accuracy of the data entry, we did not do double-entry but instead relied on features of the data that allowed for internal verification.
-For each row, there were two columns ('Sum' and 'Total') that were sums of other columns in the row.
+In both tabular formats, there were columns that were sums of other columns, providing an intrinsic check.
+In the dated observation data, the 'Sum' and 'Total' columns in each row were sums of other columns.
+In the mean value data, the 'PER VIAL total Mean' and 'PER GRAM Total Mean' columns in each row were sums of other columns.
 We wrote a python script that checked that the entered sum was equal to the actual sum of the columns.
-This script also checked that the files contains the expected number of columns and rows.
+This script also checked that the files contains the expected number of columns and reported the number of rows, both passing the sum test and failing.
 In most cases where the sum test failed, the error was in the original data entry on the binder page, not in the transcribed data.
+The script generated summary reports regarding each page in CSV format as well as detailed per-row errors.

 Q: Have the errors been corrected in the final spreadsheets?